keatonelvins/dory/README.md

 ```
 Sanity check install with `uv run python -c "import deep_ep; print('Success')"`

-### Install Prereqs
+### nvidia prereqs for DeepEP

 DeepEP makes install a little tricky.
 See the [docs](https://github.com/deepseek-ai/DeepEP/blob/main/third-party/README.md) for more details.

 You will need the nvidia usual suspects!
-Verify this all run okay:
+Verify these all run okay:
 ```bash
 # basic cuda
 nvidia-smi